Last Updated on November 18, 2022

 Thick door kit installation for a smart deadbolt does complicate the install a bit, since the cylinder must be pulled out of the lock.
 You may want to consider hiring a local locksmith or handyman for the installation if you door is not the standard 1 7/8″.Another thing we like about Schlage products in general is that they are more heavy duty than other brands.
 This means during the installation there are extra pieces that will help reinforce your deadbolt.

 For example, the Schlage Encode Smart Lock has an extra steel strike with extra long screws.
 Your existing strike probably isn’t reinforced.
 Although you do not need to install this extra piece to complete the lock installation you should install it.
-We STRONGLY recommend you take advantage of these plates to reinforce your door frame and the lock.
+We STRONGLY recommend you take advantage of these ways to reinforce your door frame and lock.
 It will greatly improve the overall strength of you door’s security.

 Once installed, The Schlage smart deadbolt will need to determine how it is positioned in the door in order to control the motor extension and retraction of the bolt.
 That is, the motor needs to know if the bolt is coming out to the right or the left to property extend/retract the bolt.
 To do this, the lock will go into an-auto setup mode after installation and after you’ve entered one of the default user codes.
 This auto setup prevents you from having to mechanically change the lock for left handed and right handed doors (see What is Door handing?).